apache/nuttx/tools/README.txt

     <out-file> the name of the generated, output C file.
 This file must
       be compiled in order to generate the binary CROMFS file system image.

+lowhex.c

+  Convert hexadecimal representation in a file from upper- to lower-case.
+  Usage:

+    lowhex <source-file> <out-file>

 mkconfig.c, cfgdefine.c, and cfgdefine.h
 ----------------------------------------